West Indian cricket team in England in 2020: Background

 The England and Wales Cricket Board (ECB) announced that no professional matches would take place before 28 May 2020 due to the pandemic.
 In April 2020, Ashley Giles, the director of cricket, said that hosting the Test matches in June was looking "less and less likely", but that "everything is on the table" with regards to England's schedule in 2020.
 On 24 April 2020, the ECB confirmed that no professional cricket would be played in England before 1 July 2020, with the tour being postponed.
-After the tour was postponed, both cricket boards had been involved in "positive" talks about rescheduling the series.
-This included the possibility of the West Indies team going into isolation for 14 days, and the first Test match starting on 8 July 2020.
+After the tour was postponed, both cricket boards were involved in "positive" talks about rescheduling the series.
+This included the possibility of the visiting West Indies team going into isolation for 14 days, and the first Test match starting on 8 July 2020.
 The ECB were also looking at hosting the Test matches in bio-secure environments, with Old Trafford in Manchester and the Rose Bowl in Southampton being possible venues, due to their hotel facilities.

 On 13 May 2020, Johnny Grave, the chief executive of Cricket West Indies, said that he was hopeful that the tour would go ahead, but that players would be "very nervous" about travelling.
 The next day, the ECB confirmed that England players would return to training in the following week.
-Grave also confirmed that thirty players had been identified for preparation for the tour, with the West Indies' Test captain Jason Holder saying that no-one would be forced to travel, with safety being the priority.
+Grave also confirmed that thirty players had been identified for preparation for the tour, with the West Indies' Test captain Jason Holder saying that no one would be forced to travel, with safety being the priority.
 In late May 2020, a revised schedule was issued, with the final Test match taking place at Old Trafford in late July 2020.
 Grave also revealed details of a tentative tour itinerary, with the first Test starting on 8 July 2020 at the Rose Bowl in Southampton.
 The same week, the UK government published updated guidance on the resumption of training for elite sports.
 The West Indies also resumed training, with small groups taking part in on-field sessions at the Kensington Oval in Barbados.
 Cricket West Indies gave its approval "in principle" of touring England.
 On 2 June 2020, the ECB confirmed the dates and venues for the three-match series.